dataformsjs/dataformsjs/docs/jsx-loader.md

 }
 ```

-This also includes the JavaScript spread syntax which only has partial support for modern browsers.
-For example `...numbers` will work with Chrome, Firefox, etc but it will not work with all versions of Edge or the UC Browser which is widely used in Asian Countries.
-If you use the spread syntax in your app see additional notes in the [Advanced Usage] section of this document.

 ## Code Splitting ✂️

 A separate DataFormsJS React Component `<LazyLoad>` exists and allows for browser based apps to dynamically load `*.js`, `*.css`, and `*.jsx` scripts the first time they are used by a component.